 This class will provide an overview of the clinical skills used in the practices of child and adolescent therapy.
-Clinical assessment and treatment of children and adolescents in sociocultural context will be the focus for knowledge and skill development in this class.
+Clinical assessment and treatment of children and adolescents in socio-cultural context will be the focus for knowledge and skill development in this class.
 Multiple therapy perspectives will be utilized with the primary theoretical emphasis being a family systems/therapy framework.
-Major childhood and adolescent disorders will be reviewed and applied to specific case material.
+Common childhood and adolescent disorders will be reviewed and applied to specific case material.

-CNL 8213 Family Play Therapy Techniques
+CNL 8213 Family Play Therapy

-This advanced level play therapy course focuses on concepts and skills for working with families using play therapy within a family systems framework.
-The class will also focus on training parents/caretakers to be therapeutic agents in their children's lives through the utilization of child-centered and directive play therapy skills in regularly scheduled structured play sessions with children.
+This advanced play therapy course focuses on concepts and skills for working with children and their families using an integration of play therapy and family systems approaches.
+The class will also focus on learning how to train parents/caregivers to be therapeutic agents in their children's lives through the utilization of filial therapy.
+Other play-based approaches aimed at improving parent-child relationships will also be reviewed.
+Students will also learn play-based activities that can be used for assessing and improving family relationships in conjoint family therapy sessions.
 Prerequisite: CNL 7353.